open-watcom/owp4v1copy/bld/src/os2/som/readme.txt

 to be set.

- The aim of these examples is demonstrating how to use the Open Watcom C and C++ compilers to develop SOM classes.
+ The aim of these examples is demonstrating how to use the Open Watcom C and C++ compilers to develop SOM and WPS classes.

  For information on SOM programming concepts and details of the SOMobjects compiler usage, please refer to "System Object Model Programming Guide" and "System Object Model Programming Reference", both included with the IBM SOMobjects Developer Toolkit.

+ For information on WPS programming concepts, please refer to the "Workplace Shell Programming Guide" and "Workplace Shell Programming Reference", both included in the IBM OS/2 Developer's Toolkit.

  Note: Building the C sample programs (helloc and animals ) assumes that SOM header files have the C++ or OIDL-compatible form, generated with 'somstars'